containers/automation_images/README.md

 Because the entire automated build process is containerized, it may easily be performed locally on your laptop/workstation.
-However, this process will still involve interfacing with GCP and GCS.
-Therefore, you must be in possession of a *Google Application Credentials* (GAC) JSON file.
+However, this process will still involve interfacing with GCE and AWS.
+Therefore, you must be in possession of a *Google Application Credentials* (GAC) JSON and AWS credentials INI file.

 The GAC JSON file should represent a service account (contrasted to a user account, which always uses OAuth2).
 The name of the service account doesn't matter,